Myggski/asteroids-scriptable-objects/README.md

 The directory to check out:\
 `Assets/_Game/Scripts/Core/Tools/EventDebugger`
 ### Other
-Another thing I did was fixing the UI so it properly worked.
-Updating whenever health is being lost, when a asteroid is destroyed, when a laser is being fired, and a countdown timer.
+Another thing I did was fix the UI so it properly worked.
+Updating whenever health is being lost, when an asteroid is destroyed, when a laser is being fired, and a countdown timer.